Back to News

 How scrapping ‘best before’ labels is reducing food waste

-According to the UK climate charity, Waste & Resources Action Programme (WRAP), 70% of the 6.6 million tonnes of food we throw away at home every year could have been eaten.
-So why isn’t it?
-It often comes down to ‘best before’ labels…
+According to the UK climate charity WRAP (Waste & Resources Action Programme), 70% of the 6.6 million tonnes of food thrown away at home each year could have been eaten.
+So why does this happen?
+Often, it comes down to ‘best before’ labels.

-The good news is that new supermarket initiatives are preventing millions of baskets worth of food from going to waste by ditching the labels and encouraging consumer judgement.
-As part of their commitment to help customers significantly reduce food waste by 2030, several supermarket giants are phasing out best before dates on their packaging.
+The good news is that supermarkets are taking action.
+They are preventing millions of baskets worth of food from going to waste by removing labels and encouraging consumers to use their judgement.
+Several supermarket chains have committed to reducing food waste by 2030 and are phasing out best before dates on packaging.

-Date labels are required on certain food and beverage products under rules set by the Food Standards Agency but WRAP has condemned best before dates on fruit and vegetables as unnecessary, arguing they encourage perfectly good food to be thrown away.
+Date labels are still required on certain products under the Food Standards Agency rules.
+However, WRAP has criticised best before dates on fruit and vegetables as unnecessary.
+They argue these labels lead perfectly good food to be thrown away.

-In total, the 900 million tonnes of food wasted worldwide every year accounts for around 10% of global carbon emissions, due to the resources required to produce it and the decomposition process.
+Globally, 900 million tonnes of food are wasted every year.
+This contributes around 10% of global carbon emissions due to the resources needed to produce food and its decomposition in landfill.

-By simply saving food from landfill where possible, we could easily reduce this weighty amount.
-WRAP estimates that by removing best before dates from the UK’s 10 most wasted fruit and vegetable items, households would reduce the annual food waste pile by more than 50,000 tonnes.
+In the UK, WRAP estimates that removing best before dates from the 10 most wasted fruit and vegetables could cut annual household food waste by more than 50,000 tonnes.

-Protecting our planet needs to be a priority for us all right now and these initiatives are a hugely positive move in the fight against climate change.
+Protecting our planet requires action from all of us.
+Supermarket initiatives like these are a positive step in the fight against climate change.

-Reducing food waste is one of the easiest ways we can fight climate change and we all have a role to play.
-What does your look like?
+Reducing food waste is one of the easiest ways to fight climate change, and everyone has a role to play.
+What does your role look like?

 If you’d like to know more about Chambers Waste Management Solutions, please get in touch.